List of power stations in Maine

 This is a list of electricity-generating power stations in the U.S. state of Maine, sorted by type and name.
-In 2023, Maine had a total summer capacity of 5,252 MW through all of its power plants, and a net generation of 12,512 GWh.
-In 2024, the electrical energy generation mix was 30.4% natural gas, 27.5% hydroelectric, 20.6% wind, 11% biomass, 7.8% solar, 0.4% petroleum, 0.2% coal, and 2.1% other.
-Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 1,015 GWh of energy to the state's electrical grid in 2024.
-This was nearly equal to the 1,077 GWh generated by Maine's utility-scale photovoltaic plants.
+In 2024, Maine had a total summer capacity of 5.6 GW through all of its power plants, and a net generation of 14,655 GWh.
+In 2025, the state's electrical energy generation mix was 37.5% natural gas, 19.4% wind, 17.8% hydroelectric, 11.7% biomass, 10.4% solar, 1.1% petroleum, 0.2% coal, and 1.8% other.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 1,344 GWh of energy to the state's electrical grid in 2025.
+This was about 15% less than the 1,547 GWh generated by Maine's utility-scale photovoltaic plants.

 During 2021, renewable sources generated 74% of all electrical energy from Maine, making it one of the top-five U.S. states.
 Maine's share of wind generation is the largest among New England states, and its share of biomass generation from the wood industry and municipal waste sources is the largest in the United States.
 Maine's electricity generation has not met the in-state demand in recent years, and about one-quarter of its electricity consumption was imported from Canada.